Smith's Food and Drug: Smith's Marketplace

 In 2004, Kroger introduced a new store concept known as Marketplaces which served as medium-sized department stores and sold clothing, household goods and often contained bank branches and a Fred Meyer Jewelers in addition to food and pharmacy sales.
 In April 2004, Kroger merged Fred Meyer's Utah operations into Smith's.
 Five Utah Fred Meyer stores were converted to the new Smith's Marketplace banner in June of that year.
 The other Utah Fred Meyer stores located in Ogden, West Valley City, and Sandy were closed.
 Earlier, Fred Meyer had closed a full-service store located in Orem that failed to meet expectations.

 On November 12, 2008, a new Smith's Marketplace store was opened in Lehi, Utah.
 The store is 170000 sqft.
 In 2008, Smith's also remodeled the former Fred Meyer store located at 500 East and 500 South in Salt Lake City.
 That store in Downtown Salt Lake is the biggest location.
 On July 16, 2014, Smith's opened a new Smith's Marketplace in Los Alamos, New Mexico.
 In November 2014, Smith's opened up its seventh marketplace store in North Ogden, Utah.
 On December 3, 2014, Smith's opened up its eighth store in West Jordan, Utah, located off 7800 South and the Mountain View Corridor.
 Smith's opened its ninth Marketplace store in Kaysville, Utah in late 2015.
 Another Marketplace was opened in South Jordan, Utah late 2016, as well as another in Springville, Utah in April 2017.
 On June 13, 2018, Smith's opened its first Marketplace in northwest Las Vegas.
 On January 29, 2022, they opened a Marketplace in Henderson, Nevada.
+On December 6, 2025 they opened a marketplace in Tooele,Utah.